vidjil/vidjil/doc/server.md

 From image `vidjil/server`

   - `mysql` The database
-  - `uwsgi` The Web2py backend server
+  - `uwsgi` The Py4web backend server
-  - `workers` The Web2py Scheduler workers in charge of executing vidjil users' samples
+  - `workers` The Py4web Scheduler workers in charge of executing vidjil users' samples

   - `fuse` The XmlRPCServer that handles queries for comparing samples
-  - `backup` Starts a cron job to schedule regular backups
+  - `restic` Starts a cron job to schedule regular backups
   - `reporter` A monitoring utility that can be configured to send monitoring information to a remote server
   - `postfix` A mail relay to allow `uwsgi` to send error notifications